radiorabe/klangbecken/doc/api.md

 The API uses JSON web tokens (JWT) for authentication.
 The underlying authentication must be provided, by intercepting calls to `/api/auth/login`.
 The API does not specify a specific authentication method, like password-based or Kerberos, but expects to receive a valid `REMOTE_USER` string upon a successful authentication.

 Tokens are valid for 15 minutes.
-Valid tokens can be renewed indefinitely, and expired tokens can be renewed during one week after first issueing.
+Valid tokens can be renewed indefinitely, and expired tokens can be renewed during one week after first issueing them.

 Base: `/api/auth`